Berea-College-CSC-226/2025-spring-csc-226-p01-final-project-p01-main/README.md

 ## Instructions

-Exclamation Marks ❗️indicate action items; you should remove these emoji as you complete/update the items which they accompany.
-(This means that your final README should have no ❗️in it!)
+Exclamation Marks indicate action items; you should remove these emoji as you complete/update the items which they accompany.
+(This means that your final README should have no in it!)

 **Author(s)**: Bao Hoang, Ahna Watt